-Most people who want to “go green” have selfless motives: Cutting back on pollution, saving natural resources and making the world a cleaner, healthier place.
+Most people who want to "go green" have selfless motives: Cutting back on pollution, saving natural resources and making the world a cleaner, healthier place.
 But as a homeowner, an energy-efficient dwelling can also make sense for the pocketbook.
-In fact, an eco-friendly home can be such a great investment that many lenders are getting in on the business by offering “green mortgages.”
-These loans — offered by the Federal Housing Administration (FHA), the Veterans Administration (VA), and banks — are specifically designed to finance energy-efficient homes.
+In fact, an eco-friendly home can be such a great investment that many lenders are getting in on the business by offering "green mortgages."
+These loans — offered by the Federal Housing Administration (FHA), the Department of Veterans Affairs (VA), and banks — are specifically designed to finance energy-efficient homes.
 If you shop around for the right mortgage and use the money wisely, you may end up saving a significant amount of money while doing your part to protect the environment.

 Types of Green Mortgages

 There are three basic types of green mortgages: FHA, VA, and conventional.

 An EEM loan from the FHA can help you afford energy-wise improvements to your existing home or a home you want to buy or build.
 With this type of loan, you only have to be approved for the loan amount necessary to purchase or refinance your home, not for the extra costs of making that home energy efficient.
 For example, if you're buying a home for $200,000 and plan to spend $10,000 on green improvements, you'll only need to qualify for a $200,000 loan.
 The size of the down payment will stay the same, too.
 Like all FHA mortgages, the agency's energy-efficient mortgage is insured by the government, which encourages banks to make loans at attractive interest rates and low down payments to people who may not otherwise qualify.
 For more information on FHA loans, see MoneyGeek's FHA hub.

 Who's eligible to apply